 - Any other vehicle that requires a CDL License to operate

 One valuable tool to make use of in making a claim with a commercial vehicle like one of those listed above are the event recorders built into the operating system of the truck.
 These “black boxes” as they are called, record speed and other driving conditions which coincide with the crash as it is happening.
 This box can be invaluable to a claim in which the company is denying responsibility for the incident.
 Many times, there are no witnesses to an accident.
 Other times, without proof, the official police report of investigation may be inaccurate.
-The key to success is to Hire an Attorney as soon as you are able so that the evidence provided by this device can be preserved.
+The key to success is to hire an attorney as soon as you are able so that the evidence provided by this device can be preserved.
 At The Law Offices of Greg Prosmushkin, P.C., our lawyers and staff have the means available to assist you in your claim for losses from the incident.
 We consistently invest the requisite time and financial resources in order to ensure that your claim is successful.
 At The Law Offices of Greg Prosmushkin, P.C., we believe that the only true success in a personal injury case is an award of real compensation to an injured victim from one of these types of accidents.

 Unlike in other Car Accidents, commercial vehicles require the operator to maintain a log.
 This is very important for the claim, as the log may show that the driver was driving too many hours on the road and therefore might have been, and probably was, tired, and therefore not attentive to the road at the time of the incident.
 There are standards and regulations which drivers are required to follow when hauling goods in a Commercial Truck.
 In addition, the blame is not only on the driver for failing to follow the rules, but the company that hired the driver or the company that the driver works for may also bear some responsibility for having systems in place or rules in place which were not adequate to prevent certain types of conduct which could lead to a terrible crash with one of their vehicles.
-If you or a loved one were involved in a accident with a commercial vehicle, call The Law Offices of Greg Prosmushkin, P.C. for a consultation.
+If you or a loved one were involved in an accident with a commercial vehicle, call The Law Offices of Greg Prosmushkin, P.C. for a consultation.
 There is no fee whatsoever unless we recover compensation for you, and, as always, all consultations are absolutely free.